 In his time at MSSU and SWOSU, Dr. Talley has been fortunate to work with many outstanding, hard-working students.
 He has had saxophone quartets perform at regional and international saxophone conferences as well as many venues around the region.
-The most recent of which featured the Penultimate Saxophone Quartet who was selected to perform for the esteemed Professor of Saxophone, Dr. Eugene Rousseau, in a master class with an audience of over 500 saxophonists at Arizona State University.
-Former students of Dr. Talley have pursued graduate degrees in saxophone performance, composition, and music education at the University of Arizona, the University of Arkansas, the University of Kansas, Texas Tech University, the University of Cincinnati, the University of Oklahoma, the University of Missouri, Oklahoma State University, and Oklahoma City University.
+One highlight featured the Penultimate Saxophone Quartet who was selected to perform for the esteemed Professor of Saxophone, Dr. Eugene Rousseau, in a master class with an audience of over 500 saxophonists at Arizona State University.
+Former students of Dr. Talley have pursued graduate degrees in saxophone performance, composition, and music education at the University of Arizona, the University of Arkansas, the University of Kansas, Texas Tech University, the University of Cincinnati, the University of Oklahoma, the University of Missouri, Oklahoma State University, and Oklahoma City University and many others.
 Many of Dr. Talley’s former students are music teachers at the elementary, secondary, and university levels.